rakina/find-in-page-api/explainer-extended.md

 ## Introduction

-As mentioned in the [main explainer](explainer.md), web authors have expressed interest to improve the Find-in-page experience.
-Some ideas such as allowing regex queries, or finding in other pages in the website as well is better suited when the web authors to make their own Find-in-page UI and utilize the API described in the main explainer.
+As mentioned in the [main explainer](explainer.md), web authors have expressed interest to improve the find-in-page experience.
+Some ideas such as allowing regex queries, or finding in other pages in the website as well is better suited when the web authors to make their own find-in-page UI and utilize the API described in the main explainer.
 Some cases, however, might not need a completely custom UI.
 This explainer describes those cases and our proposed APIs to them.

 ## Example code